Conformation Frequently Asked Questions

 Designated Specialty: A specialty club may designate the regular breed judging at an all-breed or group show as its specialty show.
 The specialty clubs must submit an event application for the designated specialty.
 The specialty club does not submit a judges panel, the judge for the breed is submitted as part of the panel of the host club’s show.
 The host club must provide permission to the specialty club to hold a designated specialty and that permission must be submitted to the AKC.
 The specialty club may offer sweepstakes and special attractions as part of their designated specialty.
 No limit on entries for the designated specialty is required.
 There is no limit on the number of designated specialties that may be held at a host club’s show.

 Concurrent Specialty: A specialty club may offer an independent specialty on the same date and at the same site as an all-breed or group show.
 Specialty clubs must submit an event application and a judges panel for the concurrent specialty.
 The host club must provide permission to the specialty club to hold a concurrent specialty and that permission must be submitted to the AKC.
 The specialty club may offer sweepstakes and special attractions as part of their concurrent specialty.
-There is a limit of one hundred (100) total entries per day for the concurrent specialty.
+There is a limit of one hundred (100) total entries per ring per judge per day for the concurrent specialty.
 The limit includes any entries in sweepstakes or special attractions held in conjunction with the concurrent specialty.
-There is a limit of one hundred (100) total entries per day for the breed judging in the host show.
+There is a limit of one hundred (100) total entries per ring per judge per day for the breed judging in the host show.
 The limit includes any entries in sweepstakes or special attractions held in conjunction with the breed judging in the host show.
 The breed judging at either the all-breed show or the concurrent specialty may occur first, but the scheduling must accommodate Group judging.
 This includes regular judging, sweepstakes, and special attractions.
 The judging in the concurrent specialty must not be stopped to accommodate entries that are participating in other competition.
 If a conflict occurs, the exhibitor must choose which competition they want to participate in.

 Supported Entry with Sweepstakes: A specialty club may offer sweepstakes on the same date and at the same site as another show without the club offering regular conformation competition for their breed.
 Specialty clubs must submit an event application for the sweepstakes.
 The host club must provide permission to the specialty club to hold the sweepstakes and that permission must be submitted to the AKC.